Cooking With Bliss

 one roast wrapped in foil.

-• Once the temperature is set, place your chuck roast on the grill grates over indirect heat and close the lid.
+Once the temperature is set, place your chuck roast on the grill grates over indirect heat and close the lid.
 (Note: it's okay if the temperature of your grill drops to 200 degrees).
-In this case, we cooked ours for 3 hours, and it came out perfect.
-The key is to grill low and slow for the most tender meat.
+We cooked ours at this temperature for 3 hours, and it came out perfect.
+The key is to grill low and slow for the most tender grilled chuck roast.

 chuck roast wrapped in foil on grill grates.

-• Once done, remove the chuck roast from the foil and place on the grill grates over direct heat for 3 to 4 minutes maybe 5 minutes to sear to get the beautiful brown outing coating (Note: Photo not available at this time).
+• Once done, remove the chuck roast from the foil and place it back on the grill grates over direct heat for 3 to 4 minutes maybe 5 minutes to sear.
+You'll see the beautiful brown outing coating begin to develop (Note: Photo not available at this time).

-• Remove roast from the grill grates onto a serving platter and spoon over some of the juice from the bowl and allow it to rest for 10 minutes.
+• Remove the roast from the grill grates and place onto a serving platter and spoon over some of the juice from the bowl and allow it to rest for 10 minutes.

 chuck roast on platter with fork.